-Our outreach team partnered with the Tualatin Chamber to share information about the project with the business community.
+Our outreach team partnered with the Tualatin Chamber to share information about the project with the business community. ★ Brett, Sharyn, and Trevor thanked you

 Figure 4 Comments from neighbors regarding a new Civic Center and Library on Nextdoor

 A message went as part of weekly Chamber E-Newsletter, including information about the project and a link to the online survey.